Florent Hoti: International career

 Hoti was selected to participate in an Albania national under-21 team's training camp and practice matches in March 2021, but was unable to join the squad due to COVID-related travel restrictions.
 Two months later, he received a call-up from Kosovo national under-21 team for a 2023 UEFA European Under-21 Championship qualification match against Andorra U21, and made his debut after being named in the starting line-up.
+Hoti made 7 appearances in total for Kosovo U21.